Skip to main content

 Charles Bonnet syndrome and phantom images

-Learn about the causes and symptoms of Charles Bonnet syndrome.
+The causes and symptoms of Charles Bonnet syndrome.

 An image of a street with an example of Charles Bonnet syndrome on the right which shows the street with hallucinations of large animals